-- 1. Think about an issue that impacts people in the workplace that you find interesting.
-How does the scientific method help researchers better understand this issue? - 2.
-Many disciplines examine human behavior.
+- 1. Describe an area of psychology that you find most interesting.
+How does the scientific method help researchers better understand this area of psychology? - 2.
+Psychology is not the only discipline that examines human behavior.
 The authors of many great novels write about the human condition and use their stories to describe why people behave as they do.
-Describe the difference in perspective between a business researcher and the author of a novel. - 3.
+Describe the difference in perspective between a psychologist and the author of a novel. - 3.
 Many people believe that professional athletes have moments when they are "in the zone," during which their performance is greatly enhanced.
 There are also times when the athlete will be "in a slump."
 By contrast, statisticians argue that these phases do not exist and are nothing more than random events.
 Which of Bacon's four idols best describes the belief that athletes are in the zone or in a slump? - 4.
 You want to buy a new car.
 A friend of yours, an auto mechanic, says, "Stay away from that car, my shop is always filled with them.
 I plan to send my kids through college on the work that model makes for me."
 How does this example relate to Bacon's Idols of the Cave? - 5.
-Describe the meaning of introspection and why Watson objected to its use.
+Imagine that Gustav Fechner and John Watson are alive and meet for a conversation.
+In what ways would they agree that psychology is a science? - 6.
+Describe the meaning of introspection and why Watson objected to its use in psychology. - 7.
+Jean Piaget was a famous psychologist who studied the cognitive and intellectual development of children.
+For much of his research, he asked children of different ages to solve logical problems.
+Can we consider Piaget to have followed the perspective of methodological behaviorism?